wendy223/AnimialFoodMatch/README.md

 </p>

 ## File Descriptions
-- **build** : Include scripts that automate building of a standalone environment
 - **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
 - **data** \
 |- output.txt  # The actual data is highly confidential.
 Therefore, this is a fake txt to conceptually show what it contains and also check whether the code work or not